CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ![](../../../../assets/img/contents/portfolio-site-150.png)

 Of these three, the contact form will be handled by the Couch form and input tags.
 The introductory top paragraph can be easily made into an editable region.
 The sidebar too can be turned into an editable region - we only need to decide how granular the division needs to be.
-We can, if needed, create an editable region each for the _Address_, _Email_ and _Social Profiles_ sections or create one single region for the entire sidebar.<br/>
+We can, if needed, create an editable region each for the _Address_, _Email_ and _Social Profiles_ sections or create one single region for the entire sidebar.
 For the purpose of this tutorial, we'll create one editable region that will span both the _Address_ as well as the _Email_ section and will sub-divide the _Social Profiles_ section into one editable region for each social site.

 Let us define the editable regions for the introductory paragraph and the address and email in the sidebar by directly enclosing these parts by Couch editable tags -